Skip to content

 AI assistant doesn't show Lien tools

-3. Check Cursor's developer console for errors
+3. Check your editor's developer console or logs for errors

 Manual Server Start